-Enter the total number of directly tipped employees who worked at the establishment during 2013.
+Enter the total number of directly tipped employees who worked at the establishment during 2014.
 This is the cumulative total of all directly tipped employees who worked at the establishment at any time during the year.
 If you have a large turnover of directly tipped employees, this number may be large.
 Do not use this number to determine if you must file Form 8027.
-Instead, see the Worksheet for Determining Whether To File Form 8027, earlier.
+Instead, see the Worksheet for Determining if You Must File Form 8027 for Calendar Year 2014, earlier.

 Sign your name and include your title.
 Then enter the date signed and the best daytime telephone number where the IRS can reach you, including area code.